 - Turn over – people come and go monthly/yearly.
 Perhaps your organization is so messed up new people just don’t want to invest time and or have better options.

-- Quality issues with code / changes – cause performance and stability issue.
-Lack of procedural rig and enforcement by management.
+- Quality issues with code / changes – cause performance and stability issues.
+Lack of procedural rigor and enforcement by management.

 - No documentation – come support time when a reference is required these no central document/code repository to reply on.